sheriffMoose/storybook-ngx/README.md

 -   Thanks for `@storybook/addon-backgrounds` for the inspiration for the `wrappers selector` feature.
 -   This would not have been possible without the official `@storybook/angular` framework.
 -   Thanks for the team behind the official `Storybook Addon Kit` specially [`@winkerVSbecks`](https://github.com/winkerVSbecks) for the amazing work they put into this kit that was very helpful for generating this addon.

-## Roadmap
-Please feel free to request features, I will try to add them as soon as humanly possible.
-Currently the following features are in my pipeline:
-- UI representation of Angular Service.
-- UI representation for Issues/Pull Requests (Github/Bitbucket/Jira)
-- Coverage Enhancements
-- Story Source representation